Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/benchmark/cg_gemv_jacobi.rst

 ############

 CG solver is widely adopted to solve linear system Ax=b, where the matrix A is symmetric and positive definite.
-Here is the benchmark for GEMV-based CG solver with the Jacobi preconditioner on Xilinx FPGA Alveo U50.
+Here is the benchmark for GEMV-based CG solver with the Jacobi preconditioner on AMD FPGA AMD Alveo |trade| U50.

 Executable Usage
 #################

 Environment Setup (Step 1)
 ******************************
-Please follow the page :doc:`Benchmark Overview <../../../benchmark>` to correctly setup the environment first.
+Follow the page :doc:`Benchmark Overview <../../../benchmark>` to correctly setup the environment first.

 Build Kernel (Step 2)
 ******************************